easysoftware/rys/README.md

 If `issue` is disabled -> all `issue.*` are disabled too regardless to theirs state.

-You can check feature in many ways.
+You can check feature state via:

 ```ruby
 Rys::Feature.on('issue.show') do